The difference between cyclic and noncyclic photophosphorylation is mainly due to the following factors:

 ATP synthesis: ATP synthesis during the cyclic electron flow of anoxygenic photosynthesis is known as cyclic photophosphorylation.
 ATP production during the noncyclic electron flow of oxygenic photosynthesis is known as noncyclic photophosphorylation.

-Movement of electrons: The electrons in cyclic and non-cyclic photophosphorylation move in a cyclic and straight path, respectively.
+Movement of electrons: During cyclic and non-cyclic photophosphorylation, the electrons move in a cyclic and straight path, respectively.

-Photophosphorylation or photosynthetic phosphorylation is a process in which ATP is produced by the addition of phosphate group into ADP during the light reactions of photosynthesis.
+Photophosphorylation or photosynthetic phosphorylation is a process that generates ATP by adding a phosphate group into ADP during the light photosynthetic reaction.

 |Properties||Cyclic photophosphorylation||Noncyclic photophosphorylation|

 |Meaning||Cyclic photophosphorylation refers to the process which produces ATP during the cyclic electron transport chain of light dependent photosynthesis||Noncyclic photophosphorylation refers to the process which produces ATP from noncyclic electron transport chain in light reactions of photosynthesis|

 |Occurrence||Predominantly occurs in photosynthetic bacteria||Primarily occurs in higher plants, algae and cyanobacteria|

 |Photosynthesis type||It follows anoxygenic photosynthesis||It follows oxygenic photosynthesis|